Embedding surfaces in 4-manifolds: Homotopy versus regular homotopy

+\end{construction} While we have created four double points with the same sign, we will use in the proof that the M\"{o}bius band is nonorientable to change the sign of two of the double points, in order to then be able to find new Whitney discs.

-\begin{proof} We will pair up the two new pairs of double points with new Whitney discs.
+\begin{proof}[Proof of \cref{const:change-t}] We will pair up the two new pairs of double points with new Whitney discs.
 Pick any pair of the four new double points and pair them by arcs in the small disc, as in \cref{defn:paired-arcs-opposite-sign}, such that the resulting circle is null-homotopic in $M$.
 For one of the arcs perform a connected sum in the interior with the core $\alpha$ of $N$.
-With this new pair of arcs, the double points have opposite sign, and by our choice of $N$ the resulting Whitney circle bounds a Whitney disc $W_1$ in $M$.
-Up to boundary twisting, we assume that $W_1$ is framed, and by pushing off we ensure there is no intersection between the boundary of $W_1$ and the boundaries of the elements of $\mathbb{W}$.
-Do the same for the remaining two new double points in $f_i'$, namely paired by a Whitney disc $W_2$, which by definition is a parallel copy of $W_1$.
+With this new pair of arcs, the double points have opposite sign, and by our choice of $N$ the resulting Whitney circle bounds a Whitney disc $W_1$ in $M$ with embedded boundary.
+By boundary twisting, arrange that $W_1$ is framed, and by pushing off ensure there is no intersection between the boundary of $W_1$ and the boundaries of the components of $\W$.
+For this we push the boundary arc of $W_1$ over the end of the boundary arc for the Whitney disc in $\W$.
+This way $t(F,\W)$ remains unchanged.
+Do the same for the remaining two new double points in $f_i'$, namely pair them by a Whitney disc $W_2$, which by definition is a parallel copy of $W_1$.